jajhg/CSIT314---Techbuilders-T05-/README.md

 # Procedures:

-1. Download the code to your device(<code>- local- Download zip) and unzip it on your local coding software
+1. Download the code to your device(local- Download zip) and unzip it on your local coding software
 2. Run below commands
 pip install flask
 pip install mysql.connector